Randy-Jordan/dot/README.md

 `config checkout`<br>
 Make sure to set untracked files setting.<br>
 `config config --local status.showUntrackedFiles no`<br>

+These commands have also been made into an easy bash script: `curl https://gist.myrepos.dev/config.sh | bash`<br>

 `config status` To see status of your dotfiles.<br>
 `config add .xyzfile` To start adding dotfiles. <br>